yoshihikosuzuki/CentromereAssembly/datruf/README.md

 # datruf

-Datruf analyzes tandem repeats with relatively long (>100 bp unit size) using output of datander in DAMASKER software developed by Dr. Gene Myers.
+Datruf analyzes tandem repeats with relatively long unit size (mainly >100 bp) using output of datander in DAMASKER software developed by Dr. Gene Myers.

 Datruf consists of three parts: